This course currently runs every second year. The next intake is for 2021

 Enterprise Systems and BPM Coursework Outline

-This course exposes students to the principles and practices of Business Process Management (BPM), Enterprise Systems and Business Process Integration, to allow them to apply and integrate these principles BPM and integration projects.
-It is highly relevant for the roles of Business Process Experts, ERP Business Analysts, Enterprise systems Managers or
+This course exposes students to the principles and practices of Business Process Management (BPM), Enterprise Systems, Business Intelligence (BI) and Business Process Integration.
+It is highly relevant for the roles of Business Process Experts, Business Architects, BI practitioners, ERP Business Analysts, Enterprise systems Managers or Systems Integrators.

-This course covers enterprise systems, strategic ICT management and Business process management (BPM) over four full-time weeks which are spread across the year with two examinations.
-Students are exposed to ERP software and software tools used in business process modelling and business process integration.
-Students are coached in business and academic writing, group work and reviewing and have to apply their skills and knowledge to real business cases and reflect on their practice.
+This course covers enterprise systems, BI, project management, strategic ICT management and BPM.
+Students are exposed to ERP software and software tools used in business intelligence business process integration.
+Students are coached in business and academic writing, group work and reviewing and need to apply their skills and knowledge to real business cases and reflect on their practice.
 Course outlines are integrated around a central architectural theme.

-BPM includes methods and techniques to identify, model, measure processes as well as process technologies and governance.
+· BPM includes methods and techniques to identify, model and measure processes as well as process innovation, technologies governance.

-Enterprise Systems includes ERP concepts such as data, master data and the integration of standard business processes as implemented in a leading ERP system in the following areas: Sales, Procurement; Inventory Management; and Financial Accounting.
-The technical content includes managing change, customizing, transaction management, integration, report creation and auditing.
+· Enterprise Systems includes concepts such as in-memory databases, data, master data and the integration of standard business processes in ERP systems.

 A variety of assignments, papers presentations will be required of students throughout the program.
 Some of this work will be completed in groups.